 Frida Kahlo Portrait.

 Color the activity sheets with your favorite colors.
 Cut out the pieces and arrange them around the portrait of Frida.
 Glue them to a sheet of paper or without a background to get a shaped artwork.
 Personalize the portrait by adding your own photos, drawings, or text.
-Once you have completed the activity upload it using this Google form or email it to [email protected]
+Once you have completed the activity email it to [email protected]

 East Los Angeles Essential Worker

 Color the portrait of Doctor Diana with your favorite colors.
 Personalize the portrait by adding your own photos, drawings, or text.
-Once you have completed the activity upload it using this Google form or email it to [email protected]
+Once you have completed the activity email it to [email protected]

 Do you know essential workers you would like to see honored through a portrait?
-Send us their photos.
-We may include them in the design of the East Los Luv Mural.
+Send your photos.

 Ana Rodriguez Cactus Painting

 Color the still life with your favorite colors.
 Personalize the coloring sheet by adding your own photos, drawings, or text.
-Once you have completed the activity upload it using this Google form or email it to [email protected]
+Once you have completed the activity email it to [email protected]

 COLORING & COLLAGE ACTIVITY